Skip to main content

 1. Open the Risksheet document

-2. Click Menu > Configuration
+2. Click Menu > Configuration > Edit Risksheet Configuration

-Using direct JSON editing:
+Using direct file editing:

 1. Open the LiveDoc document in Polarion